Shampoo & Conditioner (Clean)

-So look for it in your hair care products.
-It also goes by a number of different names including sodium lauryl sulfate, sodium laureth sulfate, ammonium laurel sulfate, sodium dodecylsulfate, sulfuric acid, sodium salt sulfuric acid, A12-00356, Akyposal SDS, Aquarex ME, and Aquarex methyl.
+So look for it in your hair-care products.
+It also goes by a number of different names including sodium lauryl sulphate, sodium laureth sulphate, ammonium laurel sulphate, sodium dodecylsulphate, sulphuric acid, sodium salt sulphuric acid, A12-00356, Akyposal SDS, Aquarex ME, and Aquarex methyl.

 Toxic Ingredient #4: MSG: You’ve been told to avoid MSG in your food, right?
 After all, many people experience symptoms like headaches, dizziness, and stomach discomfort after consuming MSG-containing products.
 And according to the FDA, MSG side effects include: numbness, burning sensations, tingling, facial pressure, headaches, nausea, drowsiness and weakness, among other problems.
 But did you know MSG, short for monosodium glutamate, is also more than likely in your shampoo, often secretly hidden and referred to as amino acids, yeast extract, nayad, glutamic acid, or glutamates?